 There are many things that can contribute to a failing foundation.
 Having water settle near or underneath your home is one of those things.
 Unfortunately, It can be difficult to locate a leak in your plumbing system underneath your house.
 The good news is that there are ways to prevent this.

 If you have found out that you have foundation issues, you're probably digging into some research to find the perfect company to do the repairs.
 After you have spoken with your contractor, you learn that placing piers underneath your foundation will be the best fix.
 From what you were told, this should permanently fix your issue.
 But there's more to know.

 There is nothing as nice as coming home from work on a really hot Houston day and jumping into your pool.
 Maybe you do not have a pool, but you have considered building one for the family.
 During your research, you've maybe come across a horror story or two.
 If it made you pause, you're not alone.
 It is true that pools can have an effect on your home’s foundation.

-The construction crew has just shown up to the building site.
+The construction crew has just shown up at the building site.
 You are very excited because the foundation of your new Houston home will be put in today.
 You have spent the last year working on the perfect location and plans for the home of your dreams.
 You start to get a nervous feeling in the pit of your stomach.
 Did you choose the right construction company for this project?
 Should you have paid a little more money to ensure a better quality home?